 Current Research Directions

-Ongoing investigations are exploring:
+Ongoing investigations are exploring several promising areas:

 Comparison with Other Approaches

-Research comparing melanocortin agonists to other interventions:
+Research comparing melanocortin agonists to other interventions has highlighted important distinctions:

 Conclusion